Israel GDP grows 6.8% in Q2 on gains in exports, consumer spending

-JERUSALEM, Aug 16 (Reuters) - Israel's economy bounced back in the second quarter after a contraction early in 2022, led by double-digit gains in exports and in consumer spending, the Central Bureau of Statistics said on Tuesday.
+JERUSALEM, Aug 16 (Reuters) - Israel's economy bounced back in the second quarter after a contraction in early 2022, the Central Bureau of Statistics said on Tuesday, citing gains in exports and consumer spending.

-Gross domestic product grew an annualised 6.8% in the April-June period from the prior three months -- compared with a forecast in a Reuters poll of analysts of a 2.8% rise.
+Gross domestic product (GDP) grew by an annualised 6.8% in the April-June period from the prior three months, compared with a forecast in a Reuters poll of analysts of a 2.8% rise.

 The economy shrank 2.7% in the first quarter, a downward revision from a prior 1.8% contraction.